NasirMalik/Eris/README.md

 ### ViewController
     Controller contains logic of view's state representation
 ### ViewModel
-    #### Mapper
-        Mapper are the Domain Usecases.
+    Mapper: Mapper are the Domain Usecases.
 Any domain logic will be injected in the form of independently tested usecases.
 Idea is to keep Domain-Layer independent from ViewModels thus can be widely reuseable.
 ### Repository
     Its layer between ViewModel and Data Store that encapuslates Data-source layer.
 ### Interactor
-    #### Network
-        Its a wrapper written as a Swift Package Ceres and fetch and decode data from internet.
+    ### Network: Its a wrapper written as a Swift Package Ceres and fetch and decode data from internet.
 ### Persistor
-    #### CoreData
-        Persistor encapsulates CoreData and fetches and updates data.
+    ### CoreData: Persistor encapsulates CoreData and fetches and updates data.

 ## Considerations

 Following are few considerations while writing code
 - Code should be CLEAN
-- Every layer should be interfaced via dependency management and lays foundation for some high level DI-Framework
+- Every layer should be interfaced via dependency management and lays foundation for high level DI-Framework
 - Code should be testable and mocks can easily replace original objects
 - Code is following iOS Swift Style Guidelines and have same styling throughtout the code.
 - DataStore and ViewModels are encapsulated from each other.